The Town | 2010

 After the robbery, the oddly theatrical gang (this time disguised as a bunch of creepy nuns) takes off for a wild car chase through the narrow streets of the North End.
 It’s on North Margin Street at Thacher Street that they’re temporarily cornered by the cops and resort to a shoot-out, before abandoning and torching their the getaway vehicle on Foster Street at Commercial Street.

 The deceptively harmless front for scary crime boss Fergus 'Fergie' Colm (Pete Postlethwaite), although called ‘Town Flowers’ in the movie, can be seen not in Charlestown but in South Boston.
-There’s no deception about the business, though.
-You really will be able to buy that special bunch of blooms at Thornton Flower Shop, 111 Dorchester Street, at Silver Street.
+There was no deception about the business, though.
+You really could have bought that special bunch of blooms at Thornton Flower Shop, 111 Dorchester Street, at Silver Street.
 But no more, it's now a hardware store.